Showing posts with label sites. Show all posts

 We rode through the Historic Village of Mackinaw City.
 Hubby and I split a hamburger and fries at the Keyhole Bar and Grill in Mackinaw City.

-We walked around the city taking pictures then loaded back onto the bus and rode to the Old Mackinac Point Light House.
+We took pictures around the city, loaded onto the bus, and rode to the Old Mackinac Point Lighthouse.

-By this time those swarming insects(MIDGES) were covering everything in sight.
+By this time, those swarming insects(MIDGES) covered everything.

-The swarms are midge flies, which look like mosquitos but don't bite.
+The swarms are midge flies, which look like mosquitoes but don't bite.
 The bugs are incredibly annoying.
-Look anywhere and they are there.
-Open your mouth and a few will get in.
+Look anywhere, and they are there.
+Open your mouth, and a few will get in.

-Most people stayed on the bus but I got out and went inside the Light House and Museum.
+Most people stayed on the bus, but I left and went inside the Light House and Museum.

 Loaded back onto the bus and rode to the Great Lakes Grill in Cheboygan, Michigan.
 Hubby and I ate a Salad, chicken with rice, shrimp pasta, and butter bread.

-Lunch at the Keyhole Bar & Grill Mackinaw City, MI
+Lunch at the Keyhole Bar & Grill, Mackinaw City, MI

 Colonial Michilimackinac Fort

-Old Mackinac Point Light House
+Old Mackinac Point Lighthouse

-Day 6: May 19,
+Day 6: May 19, Friday

 Breakfast at the Golden Anchor Budge Inn, Saint Ignace, MI.
+Room 206

-Everyone loaded onto the bus and we began our journey home.
+Everyone loaded onto the bus, and we began our journey home.

-We Stopped at River Walk Mall a Bavarian Town in Frankenmuth, Michigan.
+We Stopped at River Walk Mall, a Bavarian Town in Frankenmuth, Michigan.

 We ordered a hamburger and fries for lunch at the Frankenmuth Bavarian Inn Restaurant.
 We stayed there for a couple of hours.
-We saw a covered bridge,(Holy Brucke Wooden Bridge).
+We saw a covered bridge (Holy Brücke Wooden Bridge).

 Schmetterling Mural